Daydream Island is back and looking dreamy

 Upstairs new Asian-fusion restaurant, Infinity, champions local seafood (like wok tossed mud crab), an extensive yum cha menu and even has its own private teppanyaki suite.

 For more relaxed vibes, Graze, just off the main lobby, features live cooking stations amongst its sumptuous buffet for breakfast and dinner.
-And the best part for families?
-Kids under 12 eat (and stay) free!

 If you’ve travelled to Daydream Island in the past you will be very happy to hear the swim-up bar is still here!
 As is a Barefoot Bar and new burger shack with shakes.